OkaeriPoland/okaeri-configs/validator-jakartaee/README.md

 All supported annotations (`@NotNull`, `@Size`, `@Min`, `@Max`, `@Pattern`, etc.) are expected to be working.
 See more at [eclipse-ee4j/jakartaee-tutorial](https://github.com/eclipse-ee4j/jakartaee-tutorial/blob/569bf35a26f8965936ebd02cde84a2dcc11291f7/src/main/asciidoc/bean-validation/bean-validation002.adoc).

+It is highly recommended to use [validator-okaeri](https://github.com/OkaeriPoland/okaeri-configs/tree/master/validator-okaeri) instead if no hibernate-validator 7.x is present in the current environment (eg. Minecraft plugins, other small apps).

 ## Installation
 Note: One of okaeri-configs configurers (yaml-bukkit, json-gson, etc.) is required.
 ### Maven